-12 credit hours Sustainability courses SUST 510 Integrated Soc/Ecological Systems 4 systems and their interconnection.
+The focus of this course is on understanding landscapes, ecological systems, social systems and their interconnection.
 Emphasis will be on how these interdependent systems contribute to the ecological, economic, and social health of a region, and models of systems thinking for understanding both the natural and social communities will be employed.